suzybee1987/milestone-2/README.md

 ### **Responsive Design**

-- Bootstrap columns were used to make the site responsive on all devices and viewport height adjusted for best user experience
+- Bootstrap columns were used to make the site responsive on all devices and viewport height adjusted for the best user experience

 [Back to contents](#contents)